 It is common to create interlaced images with equal pixel densities in the horizontal and the vertical directions.
 This causes the picture pixels to have an aspect ratio equal to the sequence length (Weissman, 2018).
-In most cases, this results in a tremendous waste of resources, since for typical pictures, there is little to be gained by using non-square (visual) pixels.
+In most cases, this results in a tremendous waste of resources, since for typical pictures, there is little to be gained (in terms of visual quality) by using non-square (visual) pixels.

-It is recommended to set the vertical pixel density value to approximately twice the quoted lenticules density ('lpi' value).
+It is recommended to set the vertical pixel density value to approximately twice the used lenticules density ('lpi' value).
 The user is welcome to experiment with this parameter.
 Grape allows setting the horizontal and the vertical pixel densities independently.

-5.2.3 Measured pitch
+6.2.3 Measured pitch